 └── client

-In this example, we have three modules again, client, network, and network::client.
-If we follow the same steps we originally did above for extracting modules into files, for the client module we would create src/client.rs.
+In this example, we have three modules again: client, network, and network::client.
+Following the same steps we did earlier for extracting modules into files, we would create src/client.rs for the client module.
 For the network module, we would create src/network.rs.
-Then we wouldn’t be able to extract the network::client module into a src/client.rs file, because that already exists for the top-level client module!
-If we put the code in both the client and network::client modules in the src/client.rs file, Rust would not have any way to know whether the code was for client or for network::client.
+But we wouldn’t be able to extract the network::client module into a src/client.rs file because that already exists for the top-level client module!
+If we could put the code for both the client and network::client modules in the src/client.rs file, Rust wouldn’t have any way to know whether the code was for client or for network::client.

-Therefore, once we wanted to extract a file for the network::client submodule of the network module, we needed to create a directory for the network module instead of a src/network.rs file.
+Therefore, in order to extract a file for the network::client submodule of the network module, we needed to create a directory for the network module instead of a src/network.rs file.
 The code that is in the network module then goes into the src/network/mod.rs file, and the submodule network::client can have its own src/network/client.rs file.
 Now the top-level src/client.rs is unambiguously the code that belongs to the client module.

-Rules of Module File Systems
+Rules of Module Filesystems

-In summary, these are the rules of modules with regards to files:
+Let’s summarize the rules of modules with regard to files:

 If a module named foo has no submodules, you should put the declarations for foo in a file named foo.rs.